01-edu/public/subjects/drawing/README.md

 ![example](image.png)

-For this exercise you will need to do the following:
+You will need to do the following:

 - Copy the code in [usage](#usage) to your `main.rs`.

 - Create a module called `geometrical_shapes` in another file.

-This module will keep all the logic for creating and operating with the different geometrical shapes.
-You need to define two traits, `Displayable` and `Drawable`.
+You'll define the logic for creating and working with shapes in `geometrical_shapes`.
+Create the following traits:

 - `Drawable` which contains the methods `draw` and `color`.